Vegan Japanese

 Recipes to serve with your oyster mushroom burger.

-• sticky tofu on a round plate garnished with spring onions and pickled ginger
+• Eggplant agebitashi on a wooden tray garnished with grated daikon, spring onions and ginger

 See more Side dishes →